Dextra Group | Reliable Connections

 San’ao Nuclear Power Plant 1&2, China

-Dextra has successfully supplied 340,000 Griptec couplers for the anti-aircraft impact shell construction of the San’ao Nuclear Power Plant units 1 and 2, featuring the advanced HPR1000 Hualong reactors.
+Dextra has successfully supplied 340,000 Griptec couplers for the aircraft impact-resistant shell construction of the San’ao Nuclear Power Plant units 1 and 2, featuring the advanced HPR1000 Hualong reactors.

 One of the standout features of Griptec is its high-productivity bar end preparation equipment.
 This state-of-the-art machinery boasts an impressive processing speed of 30 to 45 seconds per bar end, significantly enhancing construction efficiency.
 Additionally, the equipment is designed for operation by a single operator, optimizing workforce utilization.

-Moreover, Dextra is the first manufacturer of products for civil works construction whose quality management system is ISO 19443 certified for nuclear safety.
-This certification underscores Dextra‘s commitment to the highest standards of safety and quality in the nuclear industry, reflecting the company’s dedication to excellence and reliability.
+Moreover, Dextra is the first manufacturer of civil construction products with an ISO19443 certified quality management system for nuclear safety.
+This certification underscores Dextra‘s commitment to the highest standards of safety and quality in the nuclear industry, demonstrating the company’s commitment to excellence and reliability.

 The San’ao Nuclear Power Plant project is a key component of China’s strategic initiative to expand its nuclear power capacity, which is vital for meeting the country’s growing energy needs while reducing carbon emissions.
 By supplying Griptec couplers, Dextra is playing a crucial role in ensuring the safety and efficiency of this project.